 - 1/2 cup chopped pecans

-Whisk together flour, baking powder, salt, and cinnamon.
+- Whisk together the flour, baking powder, salt, and cinnamon.
 Set aside.

-Bet butter and brown sugar until light and fluffy.
-Add eggs, one at a time, and mix well.
-Mix in vanilla.
-Gradually add flour mixture, mixing just until combined.
-Stir in sour cream.
-Stir in 1/2 cup chocolate chips and pecans.
+- Reduce mixer speed to low.
+Gradually add the flour mixture, mixing just until combined.
+Stir in the sour cream.
+Stir in 1/2 cup chocolate chips and the pecans.

-Transfer batter to prepared pan.
+- Transfer the batter to the prepared pan.
 Bake 28-32 minutes, or until a pick inserted into the center comes out clean.

-Set cake on wire rack.
-Sprinkle 3/4 cup chocolate chips on top of warm cake.
+- Set the pan on a wire rack.
+Sprinkle 3/4 cup chocolate chips on top of the warm cake.
 Wait 5 minutes.
-Then, using an offset spatula, spread chocolate to cover top of cake.
-Allow cake to cool completely.
+Then, using an offset spatula, spread the chocolate to cover top of cake.
+Allow the cake to cool completely.